 Will Hay is a teacher in a prison, who applies for the Headship of Narkover, a public school.
 This is the first screen appearance of Hay in his (to be ) famous schoolmaster role, in a story...
 See full summary »

-Will Hay plays a bragging sea captain whose maritime experience actually extends to navigating a coal barge down inland waterways.
-His tall tales catch him out when he is co-erced into ...
+A bragging sea captain's maritime experience actually extends to navigating a coal barge down inland waterways.
+His tall tales catch him out when he is coerced into commanding an ...
 See full summary »

 Turnbottom Round prides itself as the village without crime; there has not been an arrest recorded by the local police for years.
 Unfortunately, this is more to do with the inability of Sgt Dudfoot and his constables Jerry and Harbottle to so much as recognise a crime.
 With their jobs on the line, the trio attempt to stage a crime of their own, only to inadvertently uncover a smuggling ring and a headless horseman...
 Written by

 Sergeant Dudfoot rips off the silver top of the helmet belonging to Constable Harbottle to use its as a funnel to fill the police car with petrol.